REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

       frame: area_1
 subscenes:
 ```
+A subscene is firstly a namespace for queries and key references.
+It should also be the reference frame to which the poses are defined.
+The subscene name is usually either the name of a reference frame or a collision object.

-The scene configuration file below defines one subscene called 'area', in which several configuration keys are defined.
+The scene configuration file below defines one subscene called `area_1`, in which several configuration keys are defined.
+Note that `area_1` is a reference frame (a side effect of defining a collision object).
+Normally, pose keys such as `area_1.positions.start` and their subscene `area_1` are used together in using the move behaviours.
 ```
 subscenes:
-  area:
+  area_1:
     positions:
       hover: [null, null, 0.40]
       down: [null, null, 0.27]